DrLouLou/drloulou.github.io/about.md

 permalink: /about/
 ---

+I'm Louis.
-This blog is a collection of my interests.
+I'm currently working remotely as a software developer at a tech startup based in London, but my interests beyond coding are varied.
+This blog is a collection of them.
 These include but are not limited to: philosophy, the natural and social sciences, rationality, MMA, and music.
-It

 ### Contact me